 After what has been a rollercoaster of a year, driving lessons are finally restarting again in April, and for those learner drivers who started learning before the pandemic hit… if you listen closely enough, you can almost hear the sighs of relief!
-Most, if not all, learners will be raring to get back on the roads with their driving instructor and continuing on their journey to, once and for all, pass their driving test.
-That being said, many learners are pretty nervous to get back behind the wheel.
-For some, it may have been over a year since their last lesson.
+Most, if not all learners will be raring to get back on the roads and practice in private, reconnect with their driving instructor and work on passing their driving test.
+Just make sure your learner insurance is still valid!
+For some of you, it may have been over a year since your last lesson.
 To help we’re sharing our top tips and advice with you for those upcoming driving lessons that’ll get you back into the swing of things!

 Booking in your driving lessons